Ontario Construction News staff writer

 The CCBF has supported major infrastructure projects in Nunavut, including expanding the reservoir in Igloolik to store more water and meet growing demands, constructing a bridge in Coral Harbour, installing artificial turf at Naujaat’s arena for use by youth and children, and renovating a community space in Resolute Bay to expand recreational programming for residents.

-“This agreement presents stable and flexible funding to support the well-being of Nunavummiut through the development of community led critical infrastructure projects,” said David Joanasie, Minister of Community and Government Services, Government of Nunavut.
+“This agreement presents stable and flexible funding to support the well-being of Nunavummiut through the development of community led critical infrastructure projects,” David Joanasie, Minister of Community and Government Services, Government of Nunavut, said in a statement.
 “This support underscores the importance of collaboration, transparency and informed decision-making in capital investments.”

 The Government of Nunavut is also engaging local communities and the Nunavut Association of Municipalities (NAM), a territorial non-governmental organization, to gather feedback on the distribution of CCBF funds.